Shankill, Dublin: Shanganagh House

 Later called Shanganagh Park, this Georgian-era mansion was built c.
 1823 for William Hopper.
 Later residents included the Darcy brewing family and racehorse breeder Frank Field.
-It was compulsorily purchased by Dublin County Council in 1970; it now serves as a community centre and is surrounded by late 1970s council houses.
+It was compulsorily purchased by Dublin County Council in 1970; it now serves as a pre-school and is surrounded by late 1970s council houses.

 Shankill Castle

 Built by Archbishop Henry de Loundres in 1229; site of the ancient Shankill church.
 It is one of the oldest surviving structures in the area.

 Infrastructure

 Old Dublin & South East railway line

 The Dublin and South Eastern Railway ran along the coast, seaward from the modern DART and railway line, connecting Killiney and Bray.

 Old Harcourt Street line

 The former railroad running from Dublin to Bray on an inland route; closed in 1958.
 The D&SER and Harcourt Street railway line met at Shanganagh Junction.

 Defunct link line

 The Harcourt Street line continued seawards to meet the original D&SER line at Tyrell's land; this link closed in 1915 when the Shanganagh Diversion came into service.